 For

-Layout your colors of cardstock and select an eye pleasing
+Layout your colors of cardstock and select a visually pleasing

 combination using these color wheel concepts as a guide.
 Try not to